 SC to hear review plea seeking VVPAT matching today

-New Delhi, May 07: The Supreme Court would hear a review plea in which a direction was sought to the Election Commission of India to increase random matching of VVPAT slips with EVMs from one to five polling booth per assembly segment in every Lok Sabha constituency.
+New Delhi, May 07: The Supreme Court would hear a review plea in which a direction was sought to the Election Commission (EC) of India to increase random matching of VVPAT (Voter verifiable paper audit trail) slips with EVMs from one to five polling booth per assembly segment in every Lok Sabha constituency.

 Ahead of the hearing many opposition leaders camped in Delhi and would be present at the court hearing.
 They include Andhra Pradesh Chief Minister, Chandrababu Naidu, CPI's D Raja among others.